Is Your Seat Sagging?

 Beyond stain resistance, performance fabrics also hold their color better and withstand wear and tear better.
 Often, performance fabrics have been tested for commercial use and will have a Wyzenbeek score.
 The Wyzenbeek test scors durability of fabric.
 During the test, fabric is rubbed repeatedly until it starts to show wear and tear.
 The fabric is then assigned a “double rub” number.
 This number equates to how many times a person can sit and rise before the fabric will show wear.
 Many performance fabrics have 50,000 double rubs or more.
 Meaning someone could sit and rise 50,000 times before the fabric will show wear.
 If your fabric gets stained and you clean it, the cleaning effort will have less impact on the look of your fabric.

 I’d love to hear which tip you found most helpful.
 Will you use any of them the next time you shop for a sofa?
-If you’re ready to plan your next big remodeling or redecorating project, make sure you download our Retirement Ready Checklist.
+If you’re ready to plan your next big remodeling or redecorating project, make sure you download our Cohesive Style Guide.
 It will help you make selections that create a chic, beautiful, and comfortable home that you can live in throughout your retirement years!

 As always, here’s inspiration beautiful board that you can shop!